cloudandheat/ch-k8s-lbaas/docs/agent/nftables.md

     The contents of the policy are enforced in the chain with the name `POD-10.x.x.1`, that is also being created, together with some further (sub-)chains.

-2. A "catch-all" rule for all other packet flows that do not have a network-policy:
+2. A "catch-all" accept rule for all other packet flows that do not have a network-policy:

    `ct mark 0x00000001 accept`